ipfs/specs/http-gateways/PATH_GATEWAY.md

 ### `410` Gone

-Error to indicate that request was formally correct, but this specific Gateway refuses to return requested data and is unable to provide reason why.
+Error to indicate that request was formally correct, but this specific Gateway refuses to return requested data.

+Particularly useful for implementing deny lists, in order to not serve malicious content.
+The name of deny list and unique identifier of blocked entries can be provided in the response body.

 ### `429` Too Many Requests